 Cause: Electrical Problem

 If your furnace smells like burning plastic or burning rubber, it might have an electrical issue.
-This smell of burning can be caused by melting plastic wire casing, which is a safety issue.
-If you’re noticing a melted plastic smell, turn off your heating system right away and call us at for furnace repair.
+This smell of burning can be caused by melting plastic wire casing, which is a safety hazard.
+If you’re experiencing a melted plastic smell, turn off your heating system right away and call us at for furnace repair.

 Cause: Overheated Motor or Cracked Furnace Exchanger

-If it cracks, carbon monoxide can leak into your house.
-This colorless gas is fatal in large doses.
-So, it’s important to have an HVAC professional do annual furnace maintenance and have functional carbon monoxide detectors.
+If it cracks, carbon monoxide can seep into your home.
+This colorless gas is fatal in heavy concentrations.
+So, it’s important to have an HVAC professional do routine furnace maintenance and have functional carbon monoxide detectors.

 - Soot on or inside the furnace